sciexp/typescript-nix-template/README.md

 # typescript-nix-template

-TypeScript project template with Nix, Bun workspaces, and semantic-release.
+TypeScript project template with Nix flake-parts, Bun workspaces, and semantic-release.

 ## Overview

-This is a monorepo workspace containing TypeScript packages managed with Bun workspaces, Nix for development environments, and semantic-release for automated versioning.
+This is a monorepo workspace combining TypeScript packages with a Nix flake that uses deferred module composition via import-tree.
+The architecture provides reproducible development environments, unified formatting with treefmt-nix, and comprehensive testing including nix-unit tests for flake validation.

 ## Packages